 However, at the time, nobody knew that this was the bottom.
 In fact, most people expected the market to fall even further.
 Consequently, many of these traders continued to buy put options.

 When a trend finally comes to an end, there is no special announcement.
 Nobody comes out to ring a bell and proclaim that a new era has begun.

-By the time many of these traders realized the crash was over, they had already given back most of their earlier profits.
+By the time these traders realized that the crash was over, they had already given back most of their earlier gains.

 In other words, as the market rebounded, their put options started to lose money.
 However, many of them continued to double down.
 “This is just a temporary bounce”, they told themselves.
 “This crash is far from over.”

 As we now know, the crash was over.
 We just didn’t know it at the time.

 In this case, these traders allowed the past performance of the market to influence their decisions.
 In hindsight, they probably should have “cooled off” for a while before continuing with this strategy.